AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: AdaptOver

 \subsection{AdaptOver: Targeted Attacks}

 With AdaptOver, an attacker can launch large-scale attacks by targeting a large number of UE connections or can specifically target UEs, identified by their phone number or \ac{tmsi}.
 Since the \ac{tmsi} is a temporary identifier, the challenge for the attacker is to obtain the \ac{tmsi}.
 To this end, AdaptOver leverages ideas from~\cite{hussain_privacy_2019}.
 Since we assume that the attacker knows the victim's phone number, AdaptOver can send a series of silent SMS (Short Message Type 0) to the UE.
-Silent SMS are completely stealthy, do not trigger any notification at the UE of the victim, and can be sent automatically over a REST API, e.g., via~\cite{vonage_vonage_2022}.
+Silent SMS are completely stealthy, do not trigger any notification at the UE of the victim, and can be sent automatically, e.g., with the Huawei E3372 LTE USB Stick, exposing a AT Command interface.
 The SMS are sent with a random delay between 20s and 30s, such that each SMS generates a paging message.
 AdaptOver receives all paging messages on the downlink and checks which \ac{tmsi}s were in paging messages received shortly after it sent the SMS.
 By checking which \ac{tmsi} was received most often with the least variance of the paging delay, AdaptOver automatically determines which \ac{tmsi} belongs to the victim.
 Even in a busy tracking area, with hundreds of paging messages per second (we measured > 350 per second in an urban setting), AdaptOver automatically determines the \ac{tmsi} with <10 SMS messages.